isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Communal feeding in Post–War Singapore.md

 The programme was lauded global-ly, with countries like India and China seeking advice from the Social Welfare Department and the Singapore gov-ernment.
 One positive effect of the pro-gramme was its success in establishing a fledgling social welfare department and social welfare as a function of gov-ernment.
 The presence of a government social welfare department arguably re-versed the laissez-faire approach to gover¬nance that had guided the development of Singapore since 1819.

-The feeding schemes marked the be¬ginning of greater involvement by the state in Singapore, to the extent that the government assumed responsibility for
+The feeding schemes marked the be¬ginning of greater involvement by the state in Singapore, to the extent that the government assumed responsibility for some aspects of society’s welfare.
+The current Ministry of Social and Family Development, successor to the Ministry of Community Development, Youth and Sports, acknowledges the feeding schemes as a historical milestone.64

+The development of the children’s feeding scheme is also insightful.
+It faced many obstacles and probably would have failed without the female volunteers.
+Indeed, the colonial government, in at¬tempting to implement a social welfare policy, had from the beginning stressed the importance of “unofficial” or non-gov-ernmental associations as they would theoretically be better placed to under-stand local needs.65

+In this particular case, civil society not only played a practical role (provid¬ing otherwise unavailable resources such as labour and physical sites), but was also instrumental in influencing and shap¬ing state policy.
+What started out as a rel¬atively uncomplicated scheme to provide adequate nutrition for children evolved into a programme that provided educa-tional and social development activities, positioning the children social centres as the forerunners to present-day childcare centres.
+State policy was also affected by the response of the women volunteers to the sight of wretched poverty.
+The Singapore Family Planning Association these women founded became the basis of state efforts to manage the population of post-colonial Singapore.66